Helping you connect who you are and what you do, to who needs it most.

 Most of all, written with care.

 The best website copywriting is thoughtful, original, inspiring and transformational.
 At this stage in my career, I prefer to produce work I am truly proud of and wholeheartedly believe in, and my prices reflect that.
 So I might not be for everyone, and that’s okay.
 I’ve gotten better over time.
 And you know what?
 So does your copy.
 Like a good slow-cooked meal, your copy needs time to simmer.
 It might need some seasoning at the end.
 Or some more special sauce.
 I won’t know until it’s sat a while and I’ve let the flavours develop just what it needs.
 That’s the way I like to approach my writing.
 Adding the ingredients.
 Letting it sit, and then coming back to see how it tastes.
 This is how I am able to produce website copy that gets to the heart of my clients and their audience.
-So if you’re interested in a quality result borne from a thoughtful, intuitive process, you are most welcome to check out my copywriting rates.
-From there, let’s book a time to discuss which package suits you best.
+So if you’re interested in a quality result borne from a thoughtful, intuitive process, you are most welcome to book a time to discuss a package to suit your needs.

 Show your patients or clients exactly who you are.